 Choosing a surgeon in the Fredericksburg area for any surgery is of paramount importance.
 It is vital for your Fredericksburg plastic surgeon to have the right qualifications and credentials.
-These include board certification, and in good standing with the various medical boards.
+These include board certification and good standing with the various medical boards.
 It also includes education, experience, and satisfied patients.

 Why Plastic Surgery Services of Fredericksburg?

 Dr. Howard Heppe completed his surgical internship and surgical residency at Loyola University Medical Center in Maywood, Illinois, and his residency in plastic surgery at the Medical Center of Georgetown University in Washington DC.
 With the emphasis on cosmetic surgery at Georgetown University, he had the opportunity to train with outstanding leaders in plastic surgery.
 He also received instruction in drawing and aesthetic analysis.

 Dr. Heppe is certified by The American Board of Plastic Surgery.
 He is also an active member of the American Society of Plastic Surgeons and a diplomat of the national Medical Examiners.